dylburger/full-stack-flask-app/README.md

 replacing the actual filename with the path to your file, within the `static` directory.

+Note that, in our app, we've included a link to `app.js` **at the bottom of the `body` of our HTML**.
+Some of our JavaScript requires that we render HTML to the DOM _before_ we reference that HTML in JavaScript, so including it after our HTML makes sure that the nodes are written to the page.

 ### The JavaScript

 Our JavaScript uses a bit of D3 code to fetch the count of students from our `/data` endpoint, adding that count to the empty span in our HTML above.